giantswarm/releases/.github/pr-body-templates/consolidated-release-instructions.md

 <summary>📌 Pin Component or App Versions</summary>

 To pin a specific component or app version (preventing automatic bumps), add a comment with `/pin-version`.

-For consolidated releases, you **must** specify which provider you are pinning for.
+The workflow automatically detects which providers use the component/app.
+Use `--provider` to pin for a specific provider only (e.g., when a shared component has issues on one provider but not others).

 **Pin duration:**
 - **Default (no `--until` flag)**: Pins only for this release.
 Future releases will auto-update.